WHAT IS FILM STUDIES?

 WHAT CAN YOU EXPECT FROM FILM STUDIES?

-Film Studies offers a lively and challenging insight into the film industry.
+Film studies offers a lively and challenging insight into the film industry.
 You will be expected to participate in debates and be open to exploring both independent and international cinema.
-You are expected to analyse key texts, and then write about them in your exam to demonstrate creativity with your practical productions.
+You are expected to analyse key texts and then write about them in your exam.
+You will also be required to demonstrate creativity with your practical productions.

 HOW IS THE COURSE ASSESSED?

-The Film Studies course is assessed a combination of coursework and exams.
+This subject is assessed through a combination of coursework (30%) and two external examinations (35% each)

 WHO IS THE COURSE SUITABLE FOR?